 In the second phase, a theoretical storage resource was calculated for prospective sectors within basins in the inclusion zone.
 Maps displayed in the Appendix of the NASCA suggest that this evaluation was largely undertaken in areas around existing wells.
 The CSLF equation for saline aquifer storage was used to calculate the potential storage resource for geological formations at depths between 800 to 2,500m.
 The equation does not consider geological constraints to storage resource, injectivity, hazards, or solubility and mineral trapping, and importantly does not apply a storage efficiency factor.
 As such, the authors consider the calculated storage resource to be a theoretical maximum.

-The evaluations were published in 2012 and no further work has been completed to assess Mexico's CO_2 storage potential, with the exception of EOR feasibility projects.
+The evaluations were published in 2012 and no further work has been completed to assess Mexico's CO2 storage potential, except for EOR feasibility projects.